EsserGaming/docker-scpsl/README.md

 # docker-scpsl

-Simple dockerfile that has nodejs 15.x and mono-complete.
+Modified docker file that includes aspnet 9.0 & 8.0 and mono.